bonomani/devmon/docs/TEMPLATES.md

 to your database, making sure everything matches up.

 ## The 'specs' file
-Each vendor-model directory must contain a file named 'specs' for specifications.
-Additionally, there can be one or more subdirectories within each directory, each representing a specific test for that vendor-model.
-The 'specs' file holds data specific to the vendor-model

-The 'specs' file should look something like this:
+The 'specs' file holds data specific to the vendor-model ans should look like

 ```
 vendor   : cisco